So you’re planning on going to Spain, but can’t decide if it’s worth your while visiting Cordoba?

 When we visited Cordoba in February 2022 it was 20 degrees celsius with not a cloud in the sky.

-So much to do and see
+Lots to do and see in Cordoba

 Although Cordoba is a small city, there is plenty to do and see.
 From learning about the city’s rich history to sampling the local cuisine, it’s easy to be kept busy here.